 - What is FBX and What Does it Mean for Marketers and Users?
 [VLOG #17]

 This is a tool that was rolled out to small businesses in September of 2012 and opened the floodgates to powerful Facebook advertising.

 The concept: Target members of your email, phone number or Facebook UID list with Facebook ads.

 Once again, it’s not required that you have a Facebook Page to benefit from this powerful tool.
 Simply upload your email list, for example, into Power Editor to target people already connected to you.
 If your list is well segmented, this opens up numerous opportunities for ad targeting.

 Let’s say, for example, that you have a list of customers who purchased Widget 1.0 from you.
-When Widget 2.0 is released, you could run a Facebook ad campaign targeted at those who purchased Widget 1.0 that encourages them to upgrade.
+When Widget 2.0 is released, you could run a Facebook ad The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. targeted at those who purchased Widget 1.0 that encourages them to upgrade.